m0zzaR/compatibility-calc/README.md

 # compatibility calculator
  Calculates your compatibility with someone based on your names.
-Idea given to me by Sophia Friedman